aeraglyx/website/content/blog/keyboard-layout.md

 - Alternation.
 This is of course a personal preference, but I definitely enjoy the rhythmic feel more than Colemak's rolling.

 - Most of the QWERTY left-side letters remains on the left side.
-I work in programs like Blender, which usually means only one hand on the keyboard and a ton of shortcuts, so keeping them on the same side is desirable.
+I work in programs like Blender, which usually means only one hand on the keyboard and a ton of shortcuts, so it's desirable to keep them on the same side.
 For example, Blender's GRS transforms are all on the left-side home-row.
-For the few important ones on the right side, I have a mirrored layer ready under one of the thumb keys.
+For the few important ones on the right side, I have a mirrored layer under one of the thumb keys.

 - Repeat Key.
 What a fantastic concept, double letter words are now a joy.
 This extends to vim shortcuts like `dd` as well!
 I still keep noticing places where I'm not using this enough.

 ### The Bad

 - In the beginning, `b` / `y` kinda bothered me, especially in Czech words like `kdyby` and `bylo`.
 Now I don't really mind it.
 The English `yi` also doesn't bother me as much as I thought it would (probably from all the years of pinky conditioning).
 However, the trigram `you` still feels a bit funky.
-Worth noting, the kb geometry could help with `b` / `y` quite a bit, I believe most boards don't have these keys enough to the side, which would be a more natural direction...
+Worth noting, the kb geometry could help with top row pinkies quite a bit, I believe most boards don't have these keys enough to the side, which would be a more natural direction...

 - I don't love how `p`, `k` and `f` interact with the repeat key and vowels.
 One possible remedy could be to move the `x` and `'` keys to a layer and physically nudge the inner columns half a key to reduce the distances to `k` and `z`.
-Or I could try a different index arrangement, but tbh none of those seems better.
-TODO repetition:
+Or I could try a different index arrangement, but tbh none of those seems great.

 - Punctuation could be better, for example typing `o` or `y` on top row and then `.` or `?` on bottom row.
 Makes me wonder if the *Hands Down* solution could work better, but fixing the overloaded pinky in Czech seemed hard.